-Part of the RUCKUS Makerspace program, the Food Beauty Center is a non-profit food product incubator complementing the other Garfield Creative Community Spaces.
+Open to the Public and part of the RUCKUS Makerspace program, the Food Beauty Center is a non-profit food product incubator complementing the other Garfield Creative Community Spaces.
 Located at 2628 Shelby Street just south of Garfield Park, this facility offers 2,400 SF of shared and dedicated food production space for food product startups.

 The space supports the startup and scale food businesses that work with:

 2,400 square feet of community kitchen space and for the incubation of food product related businesses.